PugazharasanC/React-Notes/react-basics/additional/library-vs-framework.md

 Understanding the difference between libraries and frameworks is crucial for any developer.
 Depending on your project’s needs, you might choose one over the other.

-**Developer 1:** "So, should I always choose a library?"
+**Mia:** "So, should I always choose a library?"

-**Developer 2:** "Not necessarily!
+**Leo:** "Not necessarily!
 It depends on your project's size and complexity.
 Sometimes, a framework can save you time and keep you organized."

 ## Conclusion